SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 With CoreGateway 2.11.4 and CloudGateway 2.9.4 (included in Cloud Pack version 2.8.2), this issue is resolved.

 The CoreGateway DxM must now be installed on the same DMA as CloudGateway to ensure that sharing and remote access will work correctly.
-For DMZ setups, the DMA that the cloud gateway points to will need to have the CoreGateway DxM installed.
+For DMZ setups, the DMA that CloudGateway points to will need to have the CoreGateway DxM installed.

 #### 1 September 2022 – Fix – CoreGateway 2.11.4 – CoreGateway of offline DMA tried to respond to requests from DCP [ID_33973]